 - Mahāviśuva Samkrānti – On the first day of the solar month of Vaiśakha (April-May) Mahāviśuva Samkrānti or paṇa Samkrānti is held in the Biraja temple.

-- Candana Purṇimā – On the Candan Purṇimā day in the month of may-June, the face of the deity of Maa Biraja is smeared with sandal paste.
+- Candana Purṇimā – On the Candan Purṇimā day in the month of May June, the face of the deity of Maa Biraja is smeared with sandal paste.
 So the day is very significant for the devotees.

 - Sāvitri Amāvāsyā – Sāvitri Amāvāsyā is celebrated on the new-moon day of the month of Jyestha (May-June).

-- Citālāgi Amāvāsyā – Citālāgi Amāvāsyā is a special festival that celebrated in the month of Srāvaṇa (July-August)
+- Citālāgi Amāvāsyā – Citālāgi Amāvāsyā is a special festival that is celebrated in the month of Srāvaṇa (July-August)